Tax Day Is Right Around the Corner: Can You Write Off Your Plastic Surgery?

 Chako S. on 1 Apr 2015 at 9:00am

-If your surgery was done for aesthetic reasons only, then sorry, you won’t be able to write it off.
+If your procedure was done for aesthetic reasons only, then we hate to say it but you're out of luck.
 If your physician deemed the procedure a medical necessity, then it could qualify as a medical deduction.
-The best way to determine if your procedure falls under the “medical necessity” category is to check with your insurance (As an example, here’s Aetna’s page to use as an example).
+The best way to determine if your procedure falls under the “medical necessity” category is to check with your insurance.
+(Here’s Aetna’s page to use as an example).

 Got any additional insights on writing off plastic surgery?
 We'd love to hear your tips and stories in the comments section below!